ansible/ansible/docs/docsite/rst/dev_guide/testing_units_modules.rst

   test run can last for well over an hour.
 All 16 of the unit tests complete execution in less than 2 seconds.

-The time a developer can save by being able to run the code in a unit test makes it worth creating a unit test when bug fixing a module even if those tests do not often identify problems later.
+The time saving provided by being able to run the code in a unit test makes it worth creating a unit test when bug fixing a module, even if those tests do not often identify problems later.
 As a basic goal, every module should have at least one unit test which will give quick feedback in easy cases without having to wait for the integration tests to complete.